by Rhian Rowson, curator of Natural Sciences

 The Food Journey

-Our other senses were more alert.
+Our other senses started to become more alert.
 This enabled full immersion in the story being told to us.
-The sounds and the performance moving around the room sent shivers down the spine.
+The sounds and the smells of the performance moving around the room sent shivers down the spine.
 I was moved by the joy, fun, and lovely interactions we experienced.
-We played instruments, stood up to dance and played a clapping game which took me back to being a carefree child.
+We shared in a variety of sensory experiences and games which took me back to being a carefree child.

-During the journey we were invited to experience a sense of the emotions of both the enslaved and the slaver: shame mixed with guilt and sorrow.
-A window was given into the past horrors of people ripped apart from families and countries through sensitive and subtle story telling.
+During the journey we were invited to experience a sense of the emotions of both the enslaved and the slaver: a roller-coaster of feelings that helped us to get in touch with what might have been the experience of different people in history.
+A window opened in to the past: we experienced both the joys of family and sharing, as well as the horrors of people ripped apart from families and communities through the use of sensitive and subtle story telling.

 Props were used to guide the narrative and we were offered different foods to taste along the way.
 Unfamiliar foods were handed to us to touch, smell and eat and they made me feel like a million miles from home.
 Those that tasted familiar gave me a sense of comfort.

 After the intense experience, we had time to reflect and talk about how it made us feel.
 We discussed food justice and the ethics of today’s food.
-It was a moving experience, wearing the blindfold throughout concentrated the other senses and, months later, I can still close my eyes and return to the journey.
+It was a moving experience, wearing the blindfold throughout concentrated the other senses and, months later, I can still close my eyes and return to the journey and its many reflections.

 Mama D Ujuaje and her team used their great performance skills and subject knowledge to deliver this unusual and touching event.
 I would recommend the experience of the food journey for everyone.